Jacobi Capital Management LLC Sells 2,544 Shares of American Express (NYSE:AXP)

-Jacobi Capital Management LLC lessened its holdings in shares of American Express (NYSE:AXP) by 15.6% during the 3rd quarter, according to its most recent disclosure with the SEC.
-The fund owned 13,732 shares of the payment services company’s stock after selling 2,544 shares during the period.
+Jacobi Capital Management LLC reduced its stake in American Express (NYSE:AXP) by 15.6% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 13,732 shares of the payment services company’s stock after selling 2,544 shares during the period.
 Jacobi Capital Management LLC’s holdings in American Express were worth $1,377,000 at the end of the most recent reporting period.

-A number of other institutional investors have also recently bought and sold shares of the stock.
-Steward Partners Investment Advisory LLC boosted its stake in shares of American Express by 12.6% in the 3rd quarter.
-Steward Partners Investment Advisory LLC now owns 101,552 shares of the payment services company’s stock valued at $10,181,000 after purchasing an additional 11,344 shares during the last quarter.
-Banque Cantonale Vaudoise grew its holdings in American Express by 44.7% during the 3rd quarter.
-Banque Cantonale Vaudoise now owns 42,059 shares of the payment services company’s stock worth $4,215,000 after acquiring an additional 13,000 shares during the period.
-USS Investment Management Ltd raised its position in shares of American Express by 5.9% during the 3rd quarter.
-USS Investment Management Ltd now owns 45,200 shares of the payment services company’s stock valued at $4,531,000 after acquiring an additional 2,524 shares during the last quarter.
-Toronto Dominion Bank boosted its position in shares of American Express by 1.3% in the 3rd quarter.
-Toronto Dominion Bank now owns 402,031 shares of the payment services company’s stock worth $40,313,000 after purchasing an additional 5,318 shares during the last quarter.
-Finally, Fundamentun LLC increased its holdings in American Express by 3.0% in the third quarter.
-Fundamentun LLC now owns 16,251 shares of the payment services company’s stock valued at $1,629,000 after purchasing an additional 479 shares during the last quarter.
-Institutional investors and hedge funds own 84.14% of the company’s stock.
+A number of other hedge funds also recently added to or reduced their stakes in the stock.
+Joseph P. Lucia & Associates LLC increased its stake in shares of American Express by 163.6% during the second quarter.
+Joseph P. Lucia & Associates LLC now owns 282 shares of the payment services company’s stock valued at $27,000 after purchasing an additional 175 shares in the last quarter.
+Provident Wealth Management LLC bought a new position in shares of American Express during the third quarter valued at approximately $42,000.
+Bay Harbor Wealth Management LLC increased its stake in shares of American Express by 28.6% during the second quarter.
+Bay Harbor Wealth Management LLC now owns 481 shares of the payment services company’s stock valued at $46,000 after purchasing an additional 107 shares in the last quarter.
+Focused Wealth Management Inc bought a new position in shares of American Express during the third quarter valued at approximately $50,000.
+Finally, Rocky Mountain Advisers LLC increased its stake in shares of American Express by 150.0% during the third quarter.
+Rocky Mountain Advisers LLC now owns 500 shares of the payment services company’s stock valued at $50,000 after purchasing an additional 300 shares in the last quarter.
+84.14% of the stock is owned by institutional investors.

-A number of analysts have recently commented on the company.
-Oppenheimer reaffirmed a “buy” rating on shares of American Express in a research note on Sunday, October 25th.
-DZ Bank upgraded shares of American Express from a “hold” rating to a “buy” rating and set a $118.00 price target for the company in a report on Tuesday, October 27th.
-Bank of America cut shares of American Express from a “neutral” rating to an “underperform” rating and cut their price objective for the company from $106.00 to $95.00 in a research report on Wednesday, September 23rd.
-William Blair reissued an “outperform” rating on shares of American Express in a research note on Tuesday, September 29th.
-Finally, 140166 lowered American Express from a “positive” rating to a “neutral” rating and set a $110.00 price target on the stock. in a report on Friday, October 9th.
-Five research analysts have rated the stock with a sell rating, twelve have assigned a hold rating and nine have given a buy rating to the company’s stock.
-The company presently has an average rating of “Hold” and an average target price of $105.04.
+Several equities research analysts recently weighed in on AXP shares.
+Bank of America downgraded shares of American Express from a “neutral” rating to an “underperform” rating and reduced their price target for the company from $106.00 to $95.00 in a research report on Wednesday, September 23rd.
+JPMorgan Chase & Co. raised their price target on shares of American Express from $97.00 to $106.00 and gave the company an “underweight” rating in a research report on Friday, October 9th.
+Deutsche Bank Aktiengesellschaft reduced their price target on shares of American Express from $108.00 to $106.00 and set a “buy” rating for the company in a research report on Monday, July 27th.
+Morgan Stanley raised their price target on shares of American Express from $114.00 to $115.00 and gave the company an “overweight” rating in a research report on Monday, October 5th.
+Finally, Wells Fargo & Company reissued a “sell” rating and set a $90.00 price target on shares of American Express in a research report on Wednesday, September 30th.
+Five investment analysts have rated the stock with a sell rating, twelve have issued a hold rating and nine have issued a buy rating to the stock.
+American Express currently has a consensus rating of “Hold” and an average price target of $105.04.

-American Express (NYSE:AXP) last issued its earnings results on Friday, October 23rd.
-The payment services company reported $1.30 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $1.39 by ($0.09).
-American Express had a return on equity of 21.31% and a net margin of 8.84%.
-The company had revenue of $8.75 billion for the quarter, compared to the consensus estimate of $8.71 billion.
-During the same period in the prior year, the company earned $2.08 earnings per share.
-The firm’s revenue was down 20.4% compared to the same quarter last year.
-On average, equities research analysts forecast that American Express will post 4.98 EPS for the current year.
+American Express (NYSE:AXP) last released its earnings results on Friday, October 23rd.
+The payment services company reported $1.30 earnings per share for the quarter, missing analysts’ consensus estimates of $1.39 by ($0.09).
+The firm had revenue of $8.75 billion for the quarter, compared to analysts’ expectations of $8.71 billion.
+American Express had a net margin of 8.84% and a return on equity of 21.31%.
+The firm’s quarterly revenue was down 20.4% compared to the same quarter last year.
+During the same quarter last year, the firm posted $2.08 EPS.
+On average, equities research analysts predict that American Express will post 4.98 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, November 10th.
-Stockholders of record on Friday, October 9th will be paid a $0.43 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, November 10th.
+Stockholders of record on Friday, October 9th will be given a dividend of $0.43 per share.
 The ex-dividend date is Thursday, October 8th.
-This represents a $1.72 annualized dividend and a dividend yield of 1.84%.
-American Express’s dividend payout ratio is presently 20.98%.
+This represents a $1.72 dividend on an annualized basis and a dividend yield of 1.84%.
+American Express’s payout ratio is 20.98%.

-In related news, insider Denise Pickett sold 2,864 shares of the company’s stock in a transaction that occurred on Tuesday, August 18th.
-The stock was sold at an average price of $96.62, for a total transaction of $276,719.68.
-Following the transaction, the insider now directly owns 10,202 shares of the company’s stock, valued at approximately $985,717.24.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+In related news, insider Denise Pickett sold 2,864 shares of the business’s stock in a transaction dated Tuesday, August 18th.
+The stock was sold at an average price of $96.62, for a total value of $276,719.68.
+Following the sale, the insider now directly owns 10,202 shares in the company, valued at $985,717.24.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
 Insiders own 0.20% of the company’s stock.

 American Express Company, together with its subsidiaries, provides charge and credit payment card products, and travel-related services worldwide.
 The company operates through three segments: Global Consumer Services Group, Global Commercial Services, and Global Merchant and Network Services.
 Its products and services include payment and financing products; network services; expense management products and services; and lifestyle services.